 It is with the assistance and friendship of these special individuals and the support of the Lunenburg County business community that has sparked a new light on the shores of the LaHave.

-We invite you to the rugged beauty of the South Shore and experience our salute to retro-inspired accommodations.
+Me and my team invite you to the rugged beauty of the South Shore and experience our salute to retro-inspired accommodations.
 Find out for yourself why it’s so easy to fall in love with Nova Scotia.
 It all begins when you encounter that truly extraordinary Nova Scotian warmth, kindness, humour and caring.
 It’s all right here at the reimagined Lighthouse Motel & Cottages.

-Marc & Joseph
+Marc

-Proud Moteliers
+Proud Motelier

 About the LaHave River Valley